Am I Mediocre? The Truth Most People Don’t Want to Face

 - Highly visible achievement

-- Comparison-heavy narratives
+- Comparison-driven narratives

 So it becomes easy to assume:

-“If I’m not standing out, I must be falling behind.”
+If I’m not standing out, I must be falling behind.

-But life isn’t actually binary:
+But life isn’t actually that black and white:

 - Exceptional vs. mediocre

-- Success vs.failure
+- Success vs. failure

-Most lives exist in gradients, not extremes.
+Most people’s lives exist somewhere in between, not at the extremes.

 Why You Feel “Mediocre” Even If You’re Not